Interest rate protection and yield

 Most secured assets are floating rate instruments and can help protect against the tighter monetary policy brought about by resurgent inflation.

-Secured assets can offer investors higher expected risk-adjusted yield than a traditional investment grade credit allocation.
-This is partly due to their illiquidity premium, but also due to changes in bank regulations which has meant that many borrowers have turned to private markets rather than banks for their financing needs.
+Secured assets can also offer higher expected risk-adjusted yield than a traditional investment grade credit allocation.
+This is partly due to their illiquidity premium, but also due to changes in bank regulations which has meant that many borrowers have turned to private markets for their financing needs.

 In addition to increased risk-adjusted yield, secured assets can also offer investors: